 - Internet Setup

-- Parental Controls

 - Basic Wireless Settings

 - Set Up a Guest Network

 - View Attached Devices

-For information about the ReadySHARE feature on the Basic Home tab, see Chapter 5, USB Storage and Chapter 6, ReadySHARE Printer.
+For information about the ReadySHARE feature on the Basic Home tab, see Chapter 5, USB Storage and Chapter 6, Share a USB Printer.

 Internet Setup

 The Internet Setup screen is where you view or change basic ISP information.